traPtitech/naro-text/docs/chapter1/dicts/react/0_react-intro.md

 ✔ Would you like to use `src/` directory with this project? … Yes ✔ Use App Router (recommended)? … No
-✔ Would you like to customize the default import alias? … Yes Creating a new Next.js app in /home/mehm8128/develop/todolist.
+✔ Would you like to customize the default import alias? … Yes ✔ What import alias would you like configured? … @/*

+Creating a new Next.js app in /home/mehm8128/develop/todolist.

 ...